univention/ucsschool-id-connector/docs/source/development.rst

 =====

 Unit tests are executed as part of the build process.
-To start them manually in the installed apps running Docker container, runÖ
+To start them manually in the installed apps running Docker container, run:

 .. code-block:: bash